 No visitor is admitted after 4.00 PM.
 The museum is closed on Christmas Day, New Year’s Day, and Thanksgiving.

 - Ticket price: General price of the ticket is $13.
 However, several concessions are available.
-All tickets are available at half price on Tuesdays.
+All tickets are available at half-price on Tuesdays.

-This institution, situated in a ten-story travertine-clad building, is a virtual treasure mine of papers, photographs, and artifacts from the inspired life of the frequently colorful and much-loved former president.
+This institution, situated in a ten-story travertine-clad building, is a virtual treasure mine of papers, photographs, and artifacts from the inspired life of the frequently colourful and much-loved former president.
 A facsimile of LBJ’s Oval Office, as well as gifts of the state received by him, displays from his youth, and a memorial to Mrs. Johnson’s humanitarian and environmental work, were amongst the exhibits.

 3. Harry Ransom Humanities Research Center